-(ANNOUNCE PRIOR TO EACH TEAM COMPETING)

 On deck is (High School B) High School.
 And coming up next is (High School A) (High School A) High School you may take the floor.

-On behalf of the IHSA Board of Directors, the Administrative Staff, the Cheer Advisory Committee and the member schools of the Illinois High School Association, welcome to the 2015 Cheerleading Sectional/State Competition at

-Ladies and Gentlemen, we ask your cooperation in making the sectional/state tournament a safe one for all of us here at .
-Please do not throw objects.
-The safety of the competitors, coaches, officials and others at the event, as well as our fans has a responsibility for each of us here at the state tournament.
+(ANNOUNCE BEFORE THE STA RT OF EACH SESSION) • • taff, the Cheer Advisory C ommittee and the member schools • Sectional/State Competition at · (ANNOUNCE BEFORE THE STA • • ent a safe one for all of us here at coaches, officials and others at the event, as well as our fans has a responsibility for each of us he ere at the state tournamen t.
 Please Sport a Winning Attitude.
-Refrain from unsportsmanlike behavior.
+Refrain from unsportsmanlike b ehavior.
 Thank you.

-To go behind the scenes of IHSA State Final events, follow the IHSA on Twitter via the account @IHSAState.

-To help insure the safest and most comfortable atmosphere the host event staff will diligently maintain established security procedures and activities.
-This will require complete cooperation by all competing teams, contest officials, and fans.
-Security will always have priority over convenience; therefore, if you are requested to cooperate with event personnel in any manner, please do so promptly.
-Your assistance will enable event staff to fulfill its responsibilities efficiently.
+(ANNOUNCE BEFORE THE STA RT OF EACH SESSION) To go behind the scenes of IHS A State Final events, follow the e IHSA on Twitter via the a account @IHSAState.
+(ANNOUNCE BEFORE THE STA RT OF EACH SESSION) · • gently maintain established securi- teams, contest officials, and fans. • • ty over convenience; therefore e, if you are requested to cooperate with event personnel in (ANNOUNCE SEVERAL TIMES I BEFORE THE START OF EACH SESSION) Hey sports fans!
+Sports Author Sports Authority, all things sports porting goods retailer of th ne Illinois High School Association.
+(ANNOUNCE BEFORE THE STA RT OF EACH SESSION)

-(ANNOUNCE SEVERAL TIMES BEFORE THE START OF EACH SESSION)
+(ANNOUNCE BEFORE THE START OF EACH SESSION)